stepmat/ScienceBirds_sketch_generation/README.md

-Generates structures for Science Birds (Angry Birds) from sketches of rectilinear polygons https://github.com/lucasnfe/Science-Birds
+Generates structures for Science Birds (Angry Birds) from sketches of rectilinear polygons. https://github.com/lucasnfe/Science-Birds

 To generate structure from sketch: